THE BAŠKA TABLET

 and probably much older (a remain of unknown church)

-Ivo Frangeš of the Croatian Academy of Sciences and Arts said the the Baska Tablet is simultaneously document and monument, history and art, continuous present of our language and of our being, and that all in it is Croatian: its name, language, king, land and spirituality.
+Ivo Frangeš of the Croatian Academy of Sciences and Arts said the Baska Tablet is simultaneously document and monument, history and art, continuous present of our language and of our being, and that all in it is Croatian: its name, language, king, land and spirituality.

 Croatian

-writer Silvije Strahimir Kranjčević in his Uskočkim elegijama,
+writer Silvije Strahimir Kranjčević in his Uskočkim elegijama, Pred

-Kraljevskom
+Kraljevskom pločom

-u Baški
+u Baški,

-recites beautiful verses:
+recites the following beautiful verses:

-Daj da spustim svoje
+Daj da spustim

 čelo